Diuretics are a class of medications that remove water and electrolytes from the body by increasing urination.

 The most common side effect of diuretics is increased urination.
-Your potassium, glucose, and cholesterol levels may fluctuate depending on the type of diuretic you’re taking, so your physician may run blood tests to measure your levels.
-Other side effects may include:
+Your potassium, glucose, and cholesterol levels may fluctuate depending on the type of diuretic you’re taking.
+Your doctor may run blood tests to measure your levels throughout treatment.

 - dizziness or lightheadedness

-Side effects are likely to decrease over time, according to the Mayo Clinic.
-Consult your medical care provider if you experience uncomfortable or prolonged adverse effects associated with diuretic use.
-Your physician may adjust your dosage or switch you to a different type of diuretic medication.
+Side effects are likely to decrease over time.
+Make sure to notify your doctor if you experience uncomfortable or prolonged side effects while taking a diuretic.
+Your doctor may adjust your dosage or switch you to a different type of diuretic medication.

 Certain foods and herbal supplements may have a diuretic effect on your body, increasing your urine output.